vitiral/artifact/README.md

-First of all, artifact makes it easy to write design documents in *textfiles* and link them by just specifying their `partof` attribute, which allows developers to put them under revision control, review them using regular code review tools and use all the other text processing tools they are used to to view, edit and refactor their design documents.
+First of all, artifact makes it easy to write design documents in *textfiles* and link them by just specifying their `partof` attribute, which allows developers to put them under revision control, review them using regular code review tools and use all the normal text processing tools (vim, grep, sed, etc) to view, edit and refactor their design documents.
+Artifact also provides some command line tools of its own.

 Secondly, design documents can be linked to their implementation through a language agnostic syntax in the source-code.
-This helps makes code comments self-documenting because someone reading them can see what specification a method is supposed to implement.
+This helps makes code comments self-documenting.
+Once linked, anyone reading the documentation can see what specification a method is supposed to implement.
 They can then easily search for that specification to get an idea of the larger context.
 This also allows them to track the completion of their project as they implement their specifications.

-Finally, artifact exports a beautiful rendered view of their design documents for hosting on sites like github and viewing in a web browswer.
+Finally, artifact exports a beautiful rendered view of their design documents for hosting on sites like github and viewing in a web browswer ([example][2]).
 This completes the self documenting nature and allows anyone, even non-developers, to view the design documents of their project.

 In this way, artifact aims to unify all of the other quality best practices while also making development easier and more fun.